andreabenzi/curiosity-potd/readme.txt

 4. Add custom NASA API key in widget options or use the DEMO_KEY default value

 = Version 2.0 =
-Select Curiosity SOL Block and that's it.
+Select Curiosity SOL block and that's it.

 == Screenshots ==